Skip to main content

 • use Remove All to clear the current list

-• add rows one at a time with Add action or Add column
+• add rows one at a time with Add column

 • clone, collapse, expand, reorder, or remove individual rows